MoviePass: Financial issues

 By early August 2018, Helios and Matheson completed the acquisition of Emmett Furla Oasis Films assets for the MoviePass subsidiary, MoviePass Films.
 On August 24, 2018, MoviePass announced that it had ceased providing its previous annual unlimited plan, with all subscribers transitioned to the monthly limited plan.
-Subscribers who do not wish to have this plan were instructed to cancel their subscriptions by August 31, 2018 to receive a pro-rated refund (as per the MoviePass terms of service, users who cancel their subscription may not re-join the service for 9 months).
+Subscribers who do not wish to have this plan were instructed to cancel their subscriptions by August 31, 2018, to receive a pro-rated refund (as per the MoviePass terms of service, users who cancel their subscription may not re-join the service for 9 months).
 By October, reportedly over a million subscribers had cancelled the service, and by April 2019, paying subscribers had fallen over 90% from its peak, to 225,000.

-In November 2018, a class action lawsuit was filed in San Francisco for not following through on its promises via blacking out various popular movies.
-On February 2, 2019, another was filed in New York state court against MoviePass for bait-and-switch.
+In November 2018, a class action lawsuit was filed in San Francisco for not following through on its promises by blacking out various popular movies.
+On February 2, 2019, another class action suit was filed in New York state court against MoviePass for using bait-and-switch tactics.

-The company announced its closure on September 14, 2019 because "efforts to recapitalize MoviePass have not been successful to date."
+The company announced its closure on September 14, 2019, because "efforts to recapitalize MoviePass have not been successful to date."
 On September 17, 2019, Ted Farnsworth resigned as MoviePass CEO and chairman while placing an offer for MoviePass assets and related businesses: Moviefone, MoviePass Films production company, MoviePass Ventures film co-acquisition unit.

 On November 10, 2021, a bankruptcy judge allowed the sale of the company back to one of the original founders, Stacy Spikes.
 Spikes has announced that the company is exploring a relaunch.